 - 1. As shown in Theorem 5.1, proximity oblivious testers exist also for properties that are only closed under the identity mapping.
 That is, a strong notion of testability is achievable also in the absence of any invariants. - 2.
-As shown in Theorem 5.2, the existence of proximity oblivious testers for properties that do not satisfy the invariance condition is not confined to unnatural properties and/or to properties that lack any invariance. - 3.
+As shown in Theorem 5.2, the existence of proximity oblivious testing for properties that do not satisfy the invariance condition is not confined to unnatural properties and/or to properties that lack any invariance. - 3.
 As shown in Theorem 5.3, the invariance condition does not imply the existence of a standard tester of query complexity that only depends on the proximity parameter.
 (Note that the non-existence of such testers implies the non-existence of proximity oblivious testers.)
-Furthermore, this holds even if the invariance condition holds with respect to a group of domain permutations that is 1-transitive and the set of local conditions is generated by a single (linear) condition (closed under this permutation group).
+Furthermore, this holds even if the invariance condition holds with respect to a group of domain permutations that is 1-transitive.

 Our feeling is that the fact that the invariance condition is not necessary for proximity oblivious testing is less surprising than the fact that the former is insufficient for the latter.
 Giving up on the necessity part, we wonder whether a reasonable strengthening of the invariance condition may suffice for proximity oblivious testing.

 A natural direction to consider is imposing additional restrictions on the group of domain permutations.
-As indicated by Theorem 5.3, requiring this group to be 1-transitive does not suffice, and so one is tempted to require this group to be 2-transitive (as indeed suggested in [11] w.r.t standard testing).
+As indicated by Theorem 5.3, requiring this group to be 1-transitive does not suffice, and so one is tempted to require this group to be 2-transitive11 (as indeed suggested in [10] w.r.t standard testing).
 Recalling that if P is closed under a 2-transitive group (over the domain) then P is self-correctable (and thus consists of functions that are pairwise far apart), one may also wonder about only requiring 1-transitivity but restricting attention to properties that consists of functions that are pairwise far apart.
 We mention that the property used in the proof of Theorem 5.3 contains functions that are close to one another.